nickfthedev/atomic-go-template/README.md

 Heavily inspired by Remix.JS
 Started with https://github.com/Melkeydev/go-blueprint but heavily modified it to fit my idea.

+###### About JSX TSX support

+Please see the example route for this.
+I followed the approach of having dynamic react islands.
+Every react.ts or \*.react.ts file is compiled separately and embedded into the binary.
+You find the compiled files in web/embed/assets/react/

 ###### Tech stack:

 - Go (https://go.dev/)